UKPLab/emnlp2017-bilstm-cnn-crf/README.md

+# BiLSTM-CNN-CRF Implementation for Sequence Tagging

-In the following repository you can find an LSTM-CRF implementation used for Sequence Tagging, e.g. POS-tagging, Chunking, or Named Entity Recognition.
+In the following repository you can find an BiLSTM-CRF implementation used for Sequence Tagging, e.g. POS-tagging, Chunking, or Named Entity Recognition.
 The implementation is based on Keras 1.x and can be run with theano or tensorflow as backend.

 The hyperparameters of this network can be easily configured, so that you can re-run the proposed system by [Huang et al., Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991), [Ma and Hovy, End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF](https://arxiv.org/abs/1603.01354) and [Lample et al, Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360).